Frequently Asked Questions

 Up to £500 (year-round)

-Additionally, you can apply for up to £500 (inclusive of VAT) at any time of year through our micro-grant scheme.
+You can apply for up to £500 (inclusive of VAT) at any time of year through our micro-grant scheme.

 The aim of the scheme is to fund stand-alone projects.
 We will not fund: